Endpin Holders (Rockstop)

 Smart Stop Hybrid

 The Hybrid models have a larger waffle-bottom endpin hole for use with cello and double bass.
-Smart Stop offers holographic, crystal designs, and even a DinoStop.
-We don’t stock every color made, but will try to put a group photo including all current stock.
+Smart Stop offers sparkle designs and a DinoStop.
+Current stock is displayed in the photo gallery.

 The Black Hole is a solid rubber disk that is concave on the bottom, tacky to the touch when clean, and sticks to most but not all (clean) floor surfaces.
 The cup for the tip is 5/8″ in diameter and 3/8″ deep which only matters if you keep a rubber tip over your sharp endpin tip.
 There is a hard plastic liner to protect sharp tips (like New Harmony’s) from piercing the rockstop.
 Remember to renew the tacky surface by a warm water wash when dirt and particles stuck to it prevent it from slipping.

 Xeros is a light-weight ABS plastic rockstop, 3″ square with a deep cup in the center to hold either a bare endpin tip or one with a rubber cap.
 The bottom of the Xeros has rubber backing.
 The webbed strap adjusts from 16″ to 29″ and has a 2″ D-shaped ring on the other end.
 Place the chair leg through the ring to hold in place.